findhit/font-framework/README.md

 Font framework designed to make font deploying faster than light!!

+## Instalation

+* Fork this repo and change the name to `font-[fontname]`
+* Clone your forked repo on your computer
+* Open a terminal on your repo
+* Run `make support skeleton` - This will:
+	* install all the things it needs for developing on your computer;
+	* create a skeleton structure for you to work on
+* Create your font glyphs
+* Run `make build` to get your font files :)

 ## Why should i use it?

 Its fairly easy to implement any font on this and make it available as a print font or as a webfont.